kinleyid/jspsych-2st/README.md

 ## Creating custom instructions

-As described above, the function `two_step_task.trials.example_instructions()` creates a set of interactive instructions for participants.
+As described above, the function `two_step_task.trials.interactive_instructions()` creates a set of interactive instructions for participants.
 However, performance on the two-step task is sensitive to instructions, as shown by [Feher da Silva & Hare, 2020](https://doi.org/10.1038/s41562-020-0905-y).
 If you want to change only the text of the example instructions, you're probably best off simply creating a copy of the [source code](2st.js) of this function in your own code and editing the text there.
-If you want to customize the interactivity, see below, where I have annotated the source code of the `example_instructions()` function as a guide to creating custom interactive instructions.
+If you want to customize the interactivity, see below, where I have annotated the source code of the `interactive_instructions()` function as a guide to creating custom interactive instructions.

-### `example_instructions()` explained
+### `interactive_instructions()` explained

 After an initial introduction to the experiment, the participants will practice only step 2 (opening boxes to immediately either receive rewards or not).
 The reward probabilities for each action in step 2 are set to known values to introduce participants to the idea that actions will have different values.
 Moreover, time limits will be eliminated by temporarily setting `two_step_task.interaction.timeout_ms` to `undefined`.
 The previous value of `timeout_ms` is stored in a persistent variable so that it can be reset later.